 3) About 8-12 large potatoes

-To a hot pan or skillet add about 1 cup of Kosher salt, about 1.5 to 2 cups of oil and the peels of 4-6 large potatoes.
+To a hot pan or skillet add about 1 cup of Kosher salt, about 1.5 to 2 cups of oil, and the peels of 4-6 large potatoes.
 Cook this until the potato skins get crispy.
-Make sure that you use a large metal or wooden spoon to move the solution up to the sides of the pan so that all cooking surfaces areas are coated with this solution.
+Make sure that you use large metal or wooden spoon to move the solution up to the sides of the pan so that all cooking surface areas are coated with this solution.
 Once the potatoes are crispy, discard the entire solution, let the pan cool a bit and repeat the process.
 When the second solution is complete you are ready to use your pan.

 Saute the combination for a few minutes until the potatoes turn crispy.
 Make sure that you use your wooden spoon to press the mixture up the sides of the pan so that the sides get seasoned also.
 I grab the handle of the pan and tilt it slightly so that the solution moves up the top of the edge of the side of the pan.
 This way I know that the sides will be as seasoned as the bottom of the pan.
 Be careful in doing this because the solution is very hot.
 By the way, you could use a metal spoon if you wanted to.
 I just happened to have a wooden spoon handy, so that is what I used.